 Unlike Krka National Park, swimming is strictly forbidden at Plitvice Lakes National Park.

-Large buses from Split to Plitvice Lakes are one of the options, though travel time could reach up to 5.5 hours, and buses are usually crowded and warm.
+While you can take a bus from Split to Plitvice Lakes, travel times could reach up to 5.5 hours, and the buses in the summer are usually crowded and warm.